-This was Gail’s finished wreath of dollar store ornies.
+This was Gail’s finished wreath of dollar store ornaments.
 Stunning!

 I just had to include Sandy’s darling wreath for cousin sweet T. She has had the exact same Santa on her Christmas tree every year since she was born.
-We have a family joke about this ole St. Nick and I know this will make her smile.
+We have a family joke about this ole St. Nick.
+I know this will make her smile.

 Once I got home I tried out my wreath in a variety of areas and it just didn’t look right.
 It was too small.

 Cruising Michael’s with a 50 % off coupon I had an “Ah ha!” moment.

 I removed the white satin ribbon from the wreath and then carefully threaded florist wire under the wreath weaving through the ornaments.

 Then I secured the wire to the flocked white wreath and twisted the wire several times so it would be secure.

 I then hung it up and stood back.

 It was as if a chorus of angels began to sing the Carpenter’s “Close To You”.

 “On the day that you were born the angels got together